ymonika/DesignPatterns/README.md

 For example, in web services, one web service might provide access to a number of smaller services that have been hidden from the caller by the facade

+Composte Design Pattern:
+Composite pattern is used where we need to treat a group of objects in similar way as a single object.
+Composite pattern composes objects in term of a tree structure to represent part as well as whole hierarchy.
+This type of design pattern comes under structural pattern as this pattern creates a tree structure of group of objects.

 #Specification.COMMENT